 Halfway through the voyage, Ina did get hungry, so she banged the coconut on the dolphin’s head to crack it open.
 Upset, the dolphin shook her off his back.
 He was about to devour her, when Tekea, the king of all dolphins, rescued her and carried her the rest of the way to Tinirau’s island.
 To this day, all dolphins have dents in their heads because of Ina’s coconut.

-For the Māori People, as well as the Ngāti Wai, of New Zealand, dolphins are viewed as water spirits.
+For the Māori People and the Ngāti Wai of New Zealand, dolphins are viewed as water spirits.
 The Māori tell tales of dolphins intervening to help people.
-And the Ngāti Wai view them as messengers who can bring messages to people on the mainland.
+And the Ngāti Wai view them as communicators who can bring messages to people on the mainland.

 The Māori associate dolphins with the water spirits they call taniwha.
-While taniwha are described as more closely resembling terrifying dragons or serpents, some are benevolent and serve as guides.
-Historians believe the helpful taniwha were inspired by dolphins.
+While taniwha are described as more closely resembling terrifying dragons or sea monsters, some are benevolent and serve as guides.
+Historians believe the helpful taniwha were inspired by dolphins.7

 Tuhirangi and Kupe

-In one Māori legend, the legendary Polynesian explorer, Kupe asks Tuhirangi, a helpful taniwha, to help him.
-As Kupe’s request, Tuhirangi guides canoes and other boats through the dangerous waters in the Marlborough Sounds, which are located at the northern end of the South Island of New Zealand.
+In one Māori story, the legendary Polynesian explorer Kupe asks Tuhirangi, a friendly taniwha, to help him.
+At Kupe’s request, Tuhirangi guides canoes and other boats through the dangerous waters in the Marlborough Sounds, which are located at the northern end of the South Island of New Zealand.8

 Hinepoupou and Kahurangi